Wasim101/azurerm-modules/linux-vm/README.md

-It's a module to create a Ubuntu linux VM, please refer to it if you need to create one
+It's a module to create a Ubuntu linux VM, please refer to it if you need to create an Ubuntu VM

 Required attributes